LMKlein/LMKlein.github.io/README.md

 - A discount on a second reading of the revised manuscript
 - **Special #2019GOALS Kickoff Price, for a limited time:** starting at $550USD, up to 75K, for US clients.
 (For longer works, contact me at LMKleinedits@gmail.com) Please note that EU-based clients will be subject to VAT.

-**If you connected with me at a conference, or you were referred to me by one of my previous clients** contact me.
+**If you connected with me at a conference, or you were referred to me by one of my previous clients,** contact me.
 Special rates or packages may apply.
 And please know that although this level of support allows me to provide the most effective level of feedback to authors, **I am able to customize support for a variety of budgets.** Just send me a message.

 Please note: Manuscript critiques are for **full middle grade or young adult manuscripts.** No picture books, poetry, short stories, or partial manuscripts.
 However, if you're drafting and stuck, send me an email and we can talk about options.